open-feature/java-sdk-contrib/providers/flagd/README.md

 In the above example, in-process handlers attempt to connect to a sync service on address `localhost:8013` to obtain [flag definitions](https://github.com/open-feature/schemas/blob/main/json/flagd-definitions.json).

-In-process resolver can also work in an offline mode.
+In-process resolvers can also work in an offline mode.
 To enable this mode, you should provide a valid flag configuration file with the option `offlineFlagSourcePath`.
-The file must contain a valid flagd flag source file.

 ```java
 FlagdProvider flagdProvider = new FlagdProvider(